TomLiDev/mildew-detector/README.md

 The dashboard will contain a data visualisation page, this will summarise some of the key characteristics of the data.
 Specifically it will include:

-- Figures showing the average and variance between healthy and powedery mildew infected leaves.
+- Figures showing the average and variance between healthy and powdery mildew infected leaves.
 - Figures showing the difference between average healthy and powdery mildew infected leaves.
 - The option to create an image montage, showing the user a small collection of typical images for healthy and powdery mildew infected leaves.

 ### Mildew Detector

 The dashboard will include a page where users can upload images of leaves for the ML to classify whether or not the leaf/leaves is infected with powdery mildew or not.
-This will page will.
+This will page will:

 - Include an option for users to upload a leaf image.
 - Return a prediction on whether or not the leaf is infected with powdery mildew or not.